 Fish Creek Provincial Park

 Fish Creek Provincial Park is one of the largest urban parks in North America!
-At the south end of Calgary, the park stretches for an astonishing 20 km.
+The park stretches for an astonishing 20 km at the south end of Calgary.
 When you are inside the park, you would never believe that you were in the middle of a busy city.

 Calgary ArtWalk Downtown

 Explore the public art scene with the Calgary ArtWalk.
-Every year, multiple galleries get together to put on 48 hours of art.
-Just download the map and start your self-guided walk!
+Every year, multiple galleries gather for 48 hours of art.
+Download the map and start your self-guided walk!

 Calgary Central Public Library